BitBoxSwiss/bitbox-wallet-app/README.md

 Only the first time, set up the project with `make init`.

+## Mac OS X

+Install build dependencies for OS X:

+`make osx-init`

+Build BitBox.app on OS X:

+`make qt-osx`

+After the build, `BitBox.app` is located in `frontends/qt/build/osx/BitBox.app` and the disk image is in `frontends/qt/build/osx/BitBox.dmg`.

 ## ElectrumX Backend

 The servers used are configurable in the app settings.
 Currently, when running the app in devmode